pantheon-systems/terminus-installer/README.md

 ```
 curl -O https://raw.githubusercontent.com/pantheon-systems/terminus-installer/master/builds/installer.phar && php installer.phar install
 ```
-The installer will attempt to do the following:

-1. Search for Composer.
-If it is not present, the installer will install it to your `bin` directory for you.
-2. Installs Terminus via Composer.
-If no install location was given, it will install Terminus globally.
-3. If the `time-zone`, `date-format`, and/or `cache-dir` options were provided, the installer will update your global Terminus configuration file at `$HOME/.terminus/config.yml`.

 ### Developing
 0. Create an issue on this repository to discuss the change you propose should be made.